kellyjonbrazil/jc-packaging/README.md

 `jc` is a command line tool that will JSONify the output of dozens of commands and file types.
 For more information, please see the project on [GitHub](https://github.com/kellyjonbrazil/jc).

 ## Installing JC
 There are several ways to get `jc`.
-You can install via `pip`, `brew`, DEB or RPM packages, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.
+You can install via `pip`, `zypper`,  `brew`, DEB or RPM packages, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.

 ### Pip (macOS, linux, unix, Windows)
 For the most up-to-date version and the most cross-platform option, use `pip` or `pip3` to download and install `jc` directly from [PyPi](https://pypi.org/project/jc/)